 - It has a transcribe option.

-- Can be trialed free of charge for 90 days
+- It can be trialed free of charge for 90 days

 - Offers various affordable price plans